AutoML-Seminars/AutoML-Seminars.github.io/_pages/about.md

 ### Become a Speaker

 If you want to become a speaker, please send an email to automl-seminars - at - googlegroups - dot - com or contact one of the organizers.
+We particularly invite junior researchers to present their work.
+Talks should meet the following criteria:
+* Is this content interesting for an audience of AutoML experts?
+* Is the talk based on research papers published at a top tier machine learning conference (ICMLR, NeurIPS, ICLR, AutoML Conf etc.)?
+We are not strict about this.
+However, if you want to present content which has not been published yet, please send us your draft.
+* Does the talk present an open-source library that addresses the AutoML community?